More than a diagnosis, part 2: retraumatising women or dealing with the root cause?

 Content warning – this article discusses trauma, suicide, self-harm, and substance use.
 Reader discretion is advised.

 Mental health services in the UK are failing thousands of trauma survivors.
 Throughout this four-part series, I will be analysing some of the reasons behind this, and looking at some of the potential solutions.
 You can read part one here, where I looked at the current tendency to pathologise emotional distress.
 In this part, I will be considering how our current responses to trauma often retraumatise patients, rather than dealing with the root causes of distress.
-Parts three here and four will be out shortly.
+You can read part three here and four here.

 Often, when people approach – or finally reach – mental health services in distress, they have already reached crisis point.
 Once they have been labelled and diagnosed, services may view psychiatric medication as the only solution to the crisis.
 This means unnecessarily medicating trauma survivors.